mapr-demos/mapr-airflow/README.md

 This task executed in the case when the latest mapr-music commit was not changed.
 It is dummy task, that does literally nothing.

+* drill_artist_albums_task

+Invokes [script](bin/drill-script.sh) which executes Drill query and stores result as parquet file in MapR-FS.

+* spark_top_artists_task

+Submits simple Spark job, which computes top 3 artists by albums number and stores results as `csv` file to MapR-FS.

 Now, `mapr_tasks_dag` is ready and will be run each day, as defined via `schedule_interval` parameter.
 Also, we can trigger DAG execution for certain period using Airflow CLI:

 ## Airflow Connection